Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Dataset preparation

 For the ScanNet++ dataset, ground truth depth maps are rendered from the meshes, for the sparse point cloud, poses, and undistortion, we employed COLMAP~\cite{schonberger2016structure} as proposed by the dataset toolkit~\cite{yeshwanth2023scannet++}.

 For the results present in Main-Sec.~\ref{sec:results_related}, we used 10 scenes from the ScanNet++ validation set and 10 depth maps of each (100 in total).
-These scenes have consecutive frames and less than 15\,\% of the views being marked as blurry.
-To tune the hyperparameters of our approach~(see Main-Sec.~\ref{sec:ablation}), such as MLP configuration or decimation, we prepared another, different seven scenes with 10 views each (70 in total) in an analogous manner.
-Note that these seven scenes have not been used in the further evaluation.
+These scenes were chosen to have 300 consecutive frames without cuts, as we chose auxiliary views based on the temporal neighborhood.
+Additionally, we only considered scenes with less than 15\,\% of the views being marked as blurry.
+To tune the hyperparameters of our approach~(see Sec.~\ref{suppl:ablation_studies}), such as MLP configuration or decimation, we prepared another, different seven scenes with 10 views each (70 in total) in an analogous manner.
+Note that these seven scenes have not been used in the evaluations of the main paper.
 The hyperparameters found in the ablation studies were used consistently for all results showcased in the Main-Sec.~\ref{sec:results_related}.